LAN automation

 Connect PnP agents directly to seed devices.
 Do not connect PnP agents to any other network (for example, the management network) or any network that can provide DHCP through another server on VLAN 1.

-Ensure that the seed ports connected to the PnP agents are Layer 2 and defaulted.
-For example, Cisco Catalyst 6500 and 9500H ports are Layer 3 by default.
+Ensure that the seed ports connected to the PnP agents use Layer 2 and are in the default state.
+For example, ports on Cisco Catalyst 6500 and 9500H switches use Layer 3 by default.

-Ensure that the port on the primary seed connecting to the PnP agents does not block STP.
+Ensure that the port on the primary seed that connects to the PnP agents does not block STP.

 This section applies to devices that were discovered or LAN automated at any point.

-If the devices to discover in an upcoming LAN automation session are already present in the inventory, complete the following steps to remove them from the inventory.
+If the devices to discover in an upcoming LAN automation session are already present in the inventory, remove them from inventory.

 Before you begin

-If a device was provisioned and added to the fabric, remove it from the fabric and unprovision it before you remove it from the inventory.
+If a device was provisioned and added to the fabric, remove it from the fabric and unprovision it.
+Then, remove it from the inventory.

 Procedure